 Is there a laundry facility?Yes, the residence halls have laundry facilities for your use.
-For Lakeside Village, you will use your Mariners Access Card to pay for machine usage.
+For Lakeside Village and Mariner Village, you will use your Mariners Access Card to pay for machine usage.

 How does the telephone service work?The hallways in Lakeside Village include a telephone with local telephone service.
 The lobby of Coastal Place Apartments has local telephone service.